Service List Registry: History

 The Service List Registry platform was developed to support DVB-I, a Digital Video specification developed by the DVB Project.
 The DVB established a group to begin the definition of DVB-I in October 2017.
 Work on the commercial requirements for DVB-I began in January 2018 and the terms of reference were agreed in March 2018.
 The initial service discovery elements were defined by November 2018.
 The specification was approved by the DVB in November 2019.
 It was first published as a DVB BlueBook in June 2020 and as an ETSI standard in November 2020.

 The DVB-I standard defines the technical function of a Service List Registry or SLR as an HTTP endpoint available at a known URL that, if queried, can return a list of Service List Entry Points.
 It does not specify how the SLR collects and stores such information.

 In June 2021, the DVB Project commissioned a reference implementation of a skeleton DVB-I Central Service List Registry as a proof of concept for verification and validation of the specification.
 This was developed by Sofia Digital in Tampere, Finland and released as open source software in December 2021.
 A federated system that allows a level of national control of regulated lists of appropriately authorized services was proposed in March 2022.

 Service List Registry Limited was incorporated as a separate entity in April 2022 to provide the service discovery platform.
 The Service List Registry launched at DVB World in Brussels on 18 May 2022.
 Three months after launch, a pilot programme was announced for participants to join the Service List Registry.
 The first public demonstration of the Service List Registry platform was provided at the international IBC Show trade convention in Amsterdam on 9-12 September 2022.

+In November 2024, the HbbTV Association appointed the Service List Registry to run the registry platform enabling HbbTV Application Discovery over Broadband.
+This will enable unique identifiers carried in media streams reaching TV sets to be resolved to an online address that is used to access and load an HbbTV application.

+The Service List Registry announced in March 2025 the development of an OpenAPI Application Programming Interface specification to facilitate the adoption and implementation of the DVB-I standard.